chalecao/w3cpost/content/en/fed-regain/js/advance/关于hit-test.md

 >   </h3>
 >
 >
->     <span style="font-family: arial, sans-serif; font-size: medium;">In blink, we hook into the creation of Touch event handlers and track EventTargets with handlers in </span><span style="font-family: arial, sans-serif; font-size: medium;">EventHandlerRegistry.
+>     In blink, we hook into the creation of Touch event handlers and track EventTargets with handlers in EventHandlerRegistry.
 During paint, HitTestDisplayItems are emitted for all objects with blocking event handlers.
 As an optimization, a cache of the HitTestDisplay item data is stored on PaintChunk for all display items in the chunk.
-Then, after compositing, all hit test rects for a cc::Layer are projected into the cc::Layer&#8217;s coordinate space using </span><span style="font-family: arial, sans-serif; font-size: medium;">PaintArtifactCompositor::UpdateTouchActionRects.
-This approach of painting hit test data is described in more detail in <a href="https://docs.google.com/document/d/1ksiqEPkDeDuI_l5HvWlq1MfzFyDxSnsNB8YXIaXa3sE/view#">PaintTouchActionRects</a>.</span>
+Then, after compositing, all hit test rects for a cc::Layer are projected into the cc::Layer&#8217;s coordinate space using PaintArtifactCompositor::UpdateTouchActionRects.
+This approach of painting hit test data is described in more detail in <a href="https://docs.google.com/document/d/1ksiqEPkDeDuI_l5HvWlq1MfzFyDxSnsNB8YXIaXa3sE/view#">PaintTouchActionRects</a>.
 >
 >
 >   <h3 dir="ltr">